nanocosmos/docs/docs/nanoplayer/nanoplayer_api.md

 ### nanoPlayer.setVolume(volume)

 Sets the volume of the player.
-NOT AVAILABLE FOR IOS, see <a href="https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/Device-SpecificConsiderations/Device-SpecificConsiderations.html#volume-control-in-javascript"><b>here</b></a> for more informations.</p>
+NOT AVAILABLE FOR IOS, see [<b>here</b>](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/Device-SpecificConsiderations/Device-SpecificConsiderations.html#volume-control-in-javascript/) for more informations.

 **Kind**: instance method of [<code>NanoPlayer</code>](#NanoPlayer)
 <table>